IgorYbema/dashticz_toon/README.md

 3.)
 Reboot :)

 4.)
+Click on the new (bulb) icon in the notification-bar

+5.)
 Click on 'Instellingen' to enter ip, port, username and password